alphagov/notifications-python-client/README.md

 Where:

-* "mobile-number" is the mobile phone number to deliver to
+* `mobile-number` is the mobile phone number to deliver to
     * Only UK mobiles are supported
     * Must start with +44
     * Must not have leading zero
     * Must not have any whitespace, punctuation etc.
     * valid format is +447777111222

-* "template_id" is the template to send
+* `template_id` is the template to send
     * Must be an integer that identifies a valid template.
 Templates are created in the admin tools.

+* `personalisation` is the template to send
+    * Must be an dictionary, with keys matching the placeholders in the template.

 Checking the status of a text message: